nodecraft/crafthead/README.md

 ### Notes on `wrangler preview`

-Due to Mojang API rate limits, it is not possible to use `wrangler preview` to test Crafthead.
-You are better off deploying to `workers.dev` instead.
-In the future, a "fake" mode may be introduced where only one head can be scaled as needed.
+If you're looking to test Crafthead using `wrangler preview` or `wrangler dev`, you should use the special-cased usernames `MHF_Steve` and `char`, which return the default "Steve" skin.
+If your code affects username lookups, however, you should consider deploying to `workers.dev` instead.